Hitachi Energy India Ltd (BSE: 543187, NSE: POWERINDIA) — Business Report / Investor Feed

 Product/Solution Category BU Lifecycle Stage Evidence

-STATCOM / FACTS / Power Quality Grid Integration Growth 300 Mvar STATCOM order; manufactured entirely in India [14][29]
+STATCOM / FACTS / Power Quality Grid Integration Growth 300 Mvar STATCOM order; manufactured entirely in India [11][24]; two additional power quality lines being added (7th and 8th) at Bangalore factory [75]

 Variable Shunt Reactor (VSR) Grid Integration New First made-in-India VSR [8][10]

-Services Revenue Contribution
+Services Revenue Contribution Trajectory

-Recent Launches & Pipeline
+Recent Launches & Key Milestones

 Key Differentiators